 Internal decorations Visually inspected.
-The ceilings, walls and internal joinery are painted.
-The kitchen and bathroom are finished with tiles.

-Cellars None

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+The ceilings and walls are painted and papered.
+Some of the walls are clad with timber panels.
+The internal joinery is painted and finished with a decorative stain.
+The kitchen and bath/shower rooms are finished with tiles.
+Cellars None Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-A mains supply of electricity is connected.
-The consumer units and meters are located in the hallway.
+A mains supply of electricity is connected with power points situated throughout the property.
+The consumer unit and electrical meter are located in the entrance vestibule cupboard.
 Wiring, where visible, is sheathed in PVC.

-Gas None ----------

-Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tank or cylinders (if applicable) and fittings without removing any insulation.
+Gas None Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tank or cylinders (if applicable) and fittings without removing any insulation.
 Water is supplied from the mains.
-The water was off at the time of our inspection.
 The visible pipework is a mixture of copper and plastic.
-We understand a new water main pipe was installed circa 2009.
+The shower room contains a three piece suite consisting of a shower enclosure, wash-hand basin and toilet.
 The bathroom contains a three piece suite consisting of a bath with shower over, wash-hand basin and toilet.
+The ensuite bathroom contains a five piece suite consisting of a bath, separate shower enclosure, wash-hand basin, bidet and toilet.

 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Space heating is via electric panel heaters.
-Hot water is provided by an electric immersion heater, the jacket insulated hot water cylinder is located in the kitchen cupboard.
+Space heating is partially via electric panel heaters.
+Hot water is by an electric immersion heater.
+The foam insulated hot water cylinder is located in the landing cupboard.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Drainage is understood to be to a shared septic tank located outwith the subjects boundaries.
+Mains drainage is understood to be connected.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-The property has smoke, heat and carbon monoxide detection devices installed.
+The property has smoke, carbon monoxide and heat detection devices installed.
 Scottish government regulations came into effect on 1st February 2022 which requires each property to have linked smoke and heat detectors and if gas/carbon burning appliances are present then a carbon monoxide alarm fitted.
 Purchasers should satisfy themselves with regards to compliance.